 Right now it the perfect time to harvest dill fresh (not the flowering tops).

-Our favorite way to serve it is with a liberal sprinkling of fresh harvested dill leaf and sea salt.
+Our favorite way to serve it is with a liberal sprinkling of fresh harvested dill leaf, sea salt and black pepper.

 Here is a simple Lemony Dill Butter to top it with just before serving while hot.
 For every 1 1/2 lb. use: